About the School

-They require careful scientific analysis, sensitive public engagement, creative imagination, innovation – they require good design.
 City and regional planners imagine alternative futures for communities of all sizes.
 A planner’s designs combine expertise in environments, social, and built systems with consensus building and rendering.
-These designs result in the programs communities need to get the future they want.
+These designs result in communities getting the future they want.

 Situated in the heart of Atlanta, the School of City and Regional Planning is an internationally recognized leader in education and research.
 We leverage the finest technological resources and diverse expertise here at Tech, and are on the front lines of pressing urban, environmental, economic, and community development issues.